You are here

 License | http://creativecommons.org/licenses/by-nc/3.0/ |

-Pterygoplichthys pardalis is a tropical fish, a Plecostomus in the Armored Catfish family (Loricariidae).
-It is one of a number of species commonly referred to as the Common Pleco or "leopard Pleco"[citation needed] by aquarists.
-It will grow to a maximum length of 42.3 centimetres (16.7 in) SL.
-Pterygoplichthys pardalis is sometimes confused with the Hypostomus plecostomus (another armored catfish known as the "Common Plecostomus").[citation needed] The two species can be distinguished by their number of dorsal rays.
+Pterygoplichthys pardalis is a tropical fish known as a Plecostomus belonging to the Armored Catfish family (Loricariidae).
+Some synonyms for this species are Hypostomus pardalis, Liposarcus pardalis, Liposarcus varius, and Liposarcus jeanesianus.
+It is one of a number of species commonly referred to as the Common Pleco by aquarists.
+It will grow to a maximum length of 15.75 inches (40 centimeters).
+Pterygoplichthys pardalis is sometimes confused with the Hypostomus plecostomus (another armored catfish known as the "Common Plecostomus").
+The two species can be distinguished by their number of dorsal rays.
 P. pardalis has 11–13, while the H. plecostomus has only 5–8 dorsal rays.

 There is also an albino color variation of this species, usually referred to as an "Albino Plecostomus".[1]